openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

    1. Consensus of all PMC Constituents present in the meeting in which the decision is being made, provided that meeting meets the necessary criteria for decision making specified in ARTICLE 4 of this Charter.
       The decision shall take effect at the close of the meeting of the PMC in which that decision was made.

-   1. Asynchronous vote after the meeting ends, in accordance with 4.10 of this Charter.
+   1. Asynchronous vote after the meeting ends.
       The voting period shall be not less than three days and not more than one week.
-      A two-thirds (2/3) majority is required for the decision to be accepted.
+      A two-thirds (2/3) majority of all PMC Constituents is required for the decision to be accepted.
       The decision shall take effect immediately upon the announcement of the result by the Project Leader.
       The Project Leader shall announce the vote before or during the next meeting of the PMC after the vote closes.

-   1. Asynchronous vote after the meeting ends, in accordance with 4.10 of this Charter, with a simple majority enabling the decision to be carried, provided ratification of the decision by the TGC is given within the next two TGC meetings following the closing of the vote.
+   1. Asynchronous vote after the meeting ends, with a simple majority of all PMC Constituents enabling the decision to be carried, provided ratification of the decision by the TGC is given within the next two TGC meetings following the closing of the vote.
       The voting period shall be not less than three days and not more than one week.
       The Project Leader shall announce the vote before or during the next meeting of the PMC after the vote closes.
       The decision shall not take effect until ratified by the TGC.